How to Request Color Preferences in Detail Shots (and Other Film Images with No Skin Tones)

 Let’s say you’re shooting a white wedding cake indoors under incandescent lighting (which is yellow), but there is a window right next to it letting in sunlight (which is blue).
 It is literally impossible for us to make that cake look like it is one uniform color, because each lighting temperature requires a different balance of color in order to make the cake look white.

 Even in a situation where there is only one constant light source, light management is important.
 If you are shooting a landscape filled with lush tropical foliage during golden hour, those greens will take on warmth no matter what—even if they looked like a cool blue-green color throughout the day.

-Tip: Don’t forget that the base tones of a film stock will affect the outcome of colors!
+Tip: Don’t forget that different film types have different base tones that will affect the outcome of colors!
 It’s vital to stick with one stock if you want color consistency.

 Image by LMarie Photo, cropped to show detail

 In this case, we have to remember that scanning machines can only control color balance across the entire image.
 So, if you instruct the lab to match a color exactly, those skin tones are going to, as we said, “fall where they may”.
 And sometimes that works out—but sometimes, it means skin tones don't match your usual preference or even look completely unnatural.